 To date, we have expended significant time, resources and effort on the development of MYDICAR for the treatment of systolic heart failure, including conducting preclinical studies and clinical trials.
 Although we are in preclinical development of MYDICAR for the treatment of diastolic heart failure and our small molecule product candidates are in preclinical development for the treatment of diabetes and neurodegenerative diseases, our ability to generate product revenues and to achieve commercial success in the near term will initially depend almost entirely on our ability to successfully develop, obtain regulatory approval for and then successfully commercialize MYDICAR for the treatment of systolic heart failure in the United States and the European Economic Area, or EEA.
-Before we can market and sell MYDICAR in the United States or foreign jurisdictions, we will need to commence and complete additional clinical trials, manage clinical and manufacturing activities, obtain necessary regulatory approvals from the FDA in the United States, from the EAA and from other foreign regulatory authorities in other jurisdictions for both MYDICAR and its companion diagnostic, obtain menufacturing supply, build a commercial organization or enter into a marketing collaboration with a third party, and in some jurisdictions, obtain regulatory approvals and sufficient commercial manufacturing supply for MYDICAR or its companion diagnostic.
+Before we can market and sell MYDICAR in the United States or foreign jurisdictions, we will need to commence and complete additional clinical trials, manage clinical and manufacturing activities, obtain necessary regulatory approvals from the FDA in the United States, from the EMA in the EEA, and from other foreign regulatory authorities in other jurisdictions for both MYDICAR and its companion diagnostic, obtain manufacturing supply, build a commercial organization or enter into a marketing collaboration with a third party, and in some jurisdictions, obtain reimbursement authorization, among other things.
+We cannot assure you that we will be able to successfully complete the necessary clinical trials and/or obtain regulatory approvals and sufficient commercial manufacturing supply for MYDICAR or its companion diagnostic.
 To date, no gene therapy product has ever been approved in the United States.
 If we do not receive regulatory approvals, our business, prospects, financial condition and results of operations will be adversely affected.
-Even if we obtain regulatory approvals from any commercial sales of MYDICAR.
-If we fail to successfully commercialize MYDICAR, we may be unable to generate significant revenues to sustain and grow our business and our business, prospects, financial condition and results of operations will be adversely affected.
+Even if we obtain regulatory approvals, we may never generate significant revenues from any commercial sales of MYDICAR.
+If we fail to successfully commercialize MYDICAR, we may be unable to generate sufficient revenues to sustain and grow our business and our business, prospects, financial condition and results of operations will be adversely affected.